 Feel free to use another type of protein for this dish.
 Like I said, a great tomato sauce taste amazing with just about anything.

 I’d love to hear your thoughts on this dish once you’ve given it a go.
-Just leave a message in the comment section on my blog.
+Just leave a message in the comment section below.